javalib-team/sawja/jvmti/heap_inspector/README.md

 Set installation environment
 ----------------------------
-*LD_LIBRARY_PATH* must include the directory where is libHeapInspector.so is located in order to easily load the library in the *JVM*
+*LD_LIBRARY_PATH* must include the directory where libHeapInspector.so is located in order to easily load the library in the *JVM*

 Have a try